wuzhengy/TAU/Communication over DHT.md

 ## Chat communication routine by peer main loop
 Each public key will check friends gossip according to round robin.
 Each public key also generate gossip if state changes.
+## DHT middle tier
+annouce own public key each sessions CIDR and seek other public key's CIDR for dht direct.  middle tier need to build own channel for CIDR info discovery.